-Tom Stebbins enters his 16th season as the head coach of the UCLA women's diving team, a program that has had much success since his tenure in Westwood began.
+Tom Stebbins enters his 17th season as the head coach of the UCLA women's diving team in 2014-2015, a program that has had much success since his tenure in Westwood began.
 Before coming to UCLA, Stebbins served as head coach at Fordham University, where he coached two-time senior national qualifier Paul Delo, who won two Atlantic 10 titles each on the 1-meter and 3-meter.
 Stebbins also helped coach Delo to an undefeated record in the 1996-97 season.

 Coach Stebbins' Background